-Reserve an Entire Taskbar Row for Taskbar Buttons in Windows
+Reserve an entire Taskbar row for Taskbar buttons & icons

-To do so, un-check Lock Taskbar option first by clicking in empty area of taskbar after a right-click.
+Un-check the Lock Taskbar option first by clicking an empty area of the Taskbar after a right-click.

-You may find this useful if you have a habit of keeping a lot of windows open and you need an entire row dedicated to the buttons.
-This works in Windows 7, Windows Vista, as well as Windows XP.
+You may find this useful if you have a habit of keeping a lot of windows open, and you need an entire row dedicated to application icons, and buttons.
+It also works in Windows Vista, as well as Windows XP.